Magret1730/alx-system_engineering-devops/README.md

 About BASH project

-Learning how to write scripts
+Learning how to write scripts using the shebang and also getting familiar with shell permissions.